 - Salt: Helps bring out the flavor.

-- Baking Soda and Baking Powder: In this recipe, I used both baking powder and baking soda to help give the bread a lift.
+- Baking Soda & Baking Powder: In this recipe, I used both baking powder and baking soda to help give the bread a lift.

-- Currants: Adding dried fruit is optional but provides great texture and flavor.
+- Currants: Adding dried fruit is optional but gives the bread a delicious texture and flavor.
+You could also use sultanas, raisins, or dried cranberries.

 Why is there an "X" on top of Irish Soda Bread?

-You'll score a large "X" on top of the dough prior to baking.
+You'll score a large "X" on top of the dough before baking.
 "In the 19th century, it was believed that a cross cut on top of the loaf would let the evil spirits out while baking."
 In addition, it helps the center of the bread to bake through.

+- Step 4: Add the buttermilk mixture.
 In a medium-sized bowl, whisk together the buttermilk and egg.
-Create a well in the middle of the dry ingredients and pour in the buttermilk mixture.
+Make a well in the center of the flour mixture and pour in the buttermilk and egg.

-Transfer the sticky dough to a greased cast iron skillet.
-Using a very sharp knife, score a ½-inch deep X into the top.
-Use any remaining buttermilk mixture in the bowl to pour over the top of the loaf.
+- Step 7: Transfer the dough to a skillet.
+Transfer the dough to a greased cast iron skillet.
+Using a very sharp knife, score a ½-inch deep X on top of the loaf.
+Use any remaining buttermilk mixture to brush on top.

-- Carraway Seeds: In a traditional Irish soda bread recipe, you'll see the use of caraway seeds. choose to omit them because I am not keen on the flavor, but if you would like to add them, use around 2 teaspoons for this recipe.
+- Carraway Seeds: A traditional Irish soda bread recipe uses caraway seeds, but I choose to omit them because I am not keen on the flavor.
+If you would like to add them to this recipe, I recommend using around 2 teaspoons.

-- Dairy-Free: Substitute the regular butter with vegan butter, and the buttermilk with an equal amount of almond milk or coconut milk, combined with a tablespoon of lemon juice or apple cider vinegar.
+- Dairy-Free Option: You can substitute the regular butter with vegan butter, and the buttermilk with an equal amount of plant-based milk combined with a tablespoon of lemon juice or apple cider vinegar.
+Let stand for 5 minutes before proceeding with the recipe.

 - Bake in a cast-iron skillet or 9-inch cake pan.
 The cast-iron skillet will produce a better exterior, but if you do not have a skillet, a baking sheet or 9-inch round cake pan will work just fine.

-- Cold Butter: Make sure the butter is very cold, this will impact the texture of the dough.
+- Cold butter is key!
+Make sure the butter is very cold, as this will impact the texture of the dough.
+You can add the stick of butter to the freezer for 15 minutes.

-- Cool the loaf: After removing the loaf from the oven, transfer the bread to a wire rack to cool completely before serving.
+- Cool the loaf before slicing: After removing the loaf from the oven, transfer the bread to a wire rack to cool completely before serving.
 For best results, serve the bread the day after baking with Irish butter.

-Once the bread is completely cooled, wrap it in plastic wrap and then store the soda bread in an air-tight zip lock bag for up to 3 months.
+- Freezing: Once the bread is completely cooled to room temperature, wrap it in plastic wrap and then store the soda bread in an air-tight zip lock bag for up to 3 months.

 Recipe